Alexandrine Gibb: Women's Olympic Team and the Ontario Athletic Commission

 Gibb continued to advocate for women's sports as she was elected manager of the Canadian women's Olympic team in 1928.
 This team was named the "matchless six", with six female athletes, such as Ethel Catherwood and Bobbie Rosenfeld.
 Alex Gibb was chosen as manager because "Miss Gibb has been an outstanding figure in girls' sports for some years and was manager of the Canadian ladies' team in 1925."
 In addition, she was appointed to the Ontario Athletic Commission (OAC) in September 1934.
 This made history, as she was "the first commissioner, or 'Duchess', to be named in Canada."

 Velma Springstead was a high jumper that Gibb had discovered during her trials in 1925.
 Springstead had jumped four feet seven inches which was higher than the record held by Innes Bramley.
 In 1927 Springstead died suddenly of pneumonia.
-The Women's Amateur Athletic Federation of Canada and Gibb personally created the Velma Springstead Trophy in 1932 which was to be awarded the best female Canadian athlete.
+The WAAFC and Gibb personally created the Velma Springstead Trophy in 1932 which was to be awarded the best female Canadian athlete.